What Does Romans 2:23 Mean?

 Verse of the Day

-Having carefully constructed his watertight argument that all Gentiles.. both evil and moral, are sinners and under God's righteous condemnation, Paul turns His attention to Israel, God's chosen people - the sanctified nation who received the Law, the prophets and the promises of God.
+Having carefully constructed his watertight argument that all Gentiles, both evil and moral, are sinners and under God's righteous condemnation, Paul turns His attention to Israel; God's chosen people; the sanctified nation who received the Law, the prophets, and the promises of God.

 Paul had to show that they too were equally under God's righteous condemnation.
-They too had to understand that Jewish rites, rituals, merit, position and promises were not automatic exemptions from God's condemnation of sin.. and the need to for guilty sinners to be punished.
+They too had to understand that Jewish rites, rituals, merit, position, and promises were not automatic exemptions from God's condemnation of sin, and the need to for guilty sinners to be punished.

 Paul did not pull his punches when it came to speaking the truth in love to His fellow Jewish countrymen.
-He plainly and openly challenged all who erroneously boasted that they were exempt from God's righteous judgement because of their own merit, rites, rituals, and position as God's covenant people.. and He did so by asking the blistering question: You who boast in the law, do you dishonour God by breaking the law?
+He plainly and openly challenges all who erroneously boasted that they were exempt from God's righteous judgement because of their own merit, rites, rituals, and position as God's covenant people, by asking the blistering question: "You who boast in the law, do you dishonour God by breaking the law?"

-Israel, boasted of their superiority to all other nations, and yet they did not behave in a manner that reflected the sacred precepts entrusted to them in God's holy Law - Their behaviour and unbelief dishonoured the Lord as it caused the Gentiles to judge the character of God based on the ungodly actions on His chosen people.
+Israel boasted of their superiority to all other nations, and yet they did not behave in a manner that reflected the sacred precepts entrusted to them in God's holy Law.
+Their behaviour and unbelief dishonoured the Lord, as it caused the Gentiles to judge the character of God based on the ungodly actions on His chosen people.

-Does that not speak volume to we who are God's children by grace through faith in Christ?
+Does that not speak volumes to we who are God's children by grace through faith in Christ?
 Can it ever be said of us that we boast in our salvation while dishonouring God?
-Can we ever be accused by unregenerate man that we discredit our Lord by the lives that we live, the words that we say, the behaviour that we exhibit and the attitude that we reflect?
+Can we ever be accused by unregenerate man that we discredit our Lord by the lives that we live, the words that we say, the behaviour that we exhibit, and the attitude that we reflect?
 Can the challenge that Paul threw at the hypocritical Jews, ever be thrown in our direction?

 My Prayer